rollcat/pkgset/README.md

 # Why?

 After using NixOS too long, it's just a must have for me to manage my packages this way.

+# pkg_add -l does the same!

+Wrong, `pkg_add -l` will install packages from a list but it won't delete packages not in the list.
+This could be a feature to add in `pkg_add` one day.